stefdasca/statement-translator/Kilonova/2100-2199/Processed_2192.md

 # Output only

 This problem is of type output only.
-You (the participants) will need to run $Q$ tests locally (which can be downloaded [here](algo1task3.zip) or on the right side of the page under *“Attachments”*), then submit the answers to the committee through the platform.
+You (the participants) will need to run $Q$ tests locally (which can be downloaded [here](algo1task3.zip) or on the right side of the page under *“Attachments�*), then submit the answers to the committee through the platform.

 ## Input data